Piero Hincapié: International career

 Hincapié appeared for the Ecuador U15s in 2017.
 In 2019, Hincapié represented his country as captain at U17 level.
 He played seven times at the South American U-17 Championship in Peru, before featuring four times at the subsequent FIFA U-17 World Cup in Brazil.

 Hincapié was selected in the 28 player Ecuador squad for the 2021 Copa América.
 On 13 June 2021, Hincapié debuted for the Ecuador senior squad in a 2021 Copa América match against Colombia, playing the full match as Ecuador lost 1–0.

 On 14 November 2022, Hincapié was named in Ecuador's 26-man squad for the 2022 FIFA World Cup.
 He played 90 minutes in the group stage win against Qatar, the draw against the Netherlands, and defeat against Senegal.

 Hincapié was called up to the final 26-man Ecuador squad for the 2024 Copa América.

+On 31 May 2026, Hincapié was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 30 June 2026, Hincapié was sent off by Slovenian referee Slavko Vinčić after he was seen covering his mouth while verbally confronting Santiago Giménez, a red card-worthy offense under newly introduced FIFA rules.
+Ecuador lost the game 0–2 and were eliminated from the FIFA World Cup in that match.